Urban designers create practical and visually pleasing places, including buildings, open spaces, and landscapes

 Unlike other sectors, such as architecture, urban design is not an accredited profession and there is no professional body governing the content of higher education courses in the field.
 You may therefore find that course content varies from one university to another.

 Many employers look for a Masters level qualification in a relevant subject, plus additional work experience.
-So, if you have for example studied architecture as an undergraduate, you could consider completing a Masters qualification in urban design in addition.
+So, if you have for example studied architecture as an undergraduate, you could also consider completing a Masters qualification in urban design.

 A less common route into urban design could be moving across from a related role, such as town planning.
 This would most likely involve completing a part-time Masters in a related subject as part of your professional development.